fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/go-postgres/README.md

 "forwardPorts": [9000]
 ```

 The `ports` property in `docker-compose.yml` [publishes](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwards the port.
-This will not work in a cloud environment like Codespaces and applications need to listen to `*` or `0.0.0.0` for the application to be accessible e
+This will not work in a cloud environment like Codespaces and applications need to listen to `*` or `0.0.0.0` for the application to be accessible externally.
+Fortunately the `forwardPorts` property does not have this limitation.

+### Installing Go Dependencies

+This template includes the popular [PostGres Driver Library for Go](github.com/lib/pq).
+This is the recommended driver for use with Go, as per [GoLang Documentation](https://golangdocs.com/golang-postgresql-exampl